 Pay close attention to the interest rates on the merchant cash advance and stay away from advances with higher interest rates, especially those with APRs in the triple digits.
 There’s no benefit to paying off your cash advance early, except that it can improve your cash flow.
 Check with your merchant services provider to find out whether merchant cash advances are available.

 Invoice financing allows you to get cash from your unpaid invoices.
 The lender actually purchases your unpaid invoices, advancing you a percentage of the amount owed and holding on to a portion of the total amount until the invoice is paid.
 Lenders will look at your customer payment history to determine the likelihood of them paying on time to approve financing and to set the rates.

-Interest rates can be high depending on your personal credit and the customer payment timing.
+Interest rates can be high depending on your personal credit and customer payment timing.
 Weekly fees accrue on the loan until it’s repaid.
 You’ll have to consider the interest and the fees on the advance to decide whether it’s a viable option for financing your business.
 Lendio and Fundbox are two companies that offer invoice financing.

 Ask Friends and Family

 Depending on the amount you need to borrow, you may be able to tap into your friends and family members to get the cash you need for your business.
 A drawback is that you may have multiple loans to repay.
 You’ll also have to consider the impact on your relationship if your business fails and you’re unable to repay your loan.
 You can protect both people by getting the loan agreement in writing.
 Your family member may talk to a tax professional about the implications of investing in your business rather than giving you a loan.
-This option may provide a tax write off in the event of a business failure.
+This option may provide a tax write-off in the event of business failure.